thiessenp/keynav-web/README.md

 <button data-knw-hotkeys-key='b'>Key b</button>
 ```

-Full Example See: `./test/hotkeys.html`

 ### Focus Trap

 Traps tabbing withing an element.
-So you can <kbd>tab</kbd> forward or <kbd>shift+tab</kbd> on any focussable item within the element BUT not outside it.
-This is probably only useful in modal dialogs or similar and probably used alongside with Hotkeys.
+So you can <kbd>tab</kbd> forward or
+<kbd>shift+tab</kbd> on any focussable item within the element BUT not outside
+it.
+This is probably only useful in modal dialogs or similar and probably used
+alongside with Hotkeys.
+See `test/hotkeys.html` for more info.

 Example:
 ```